Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Discussion

-The effect of MP activity on the substrate deformation both by varying myosin velocity and attachment/detachment dynamics, is a crucial component which will be the subject of a future study.
+Substantially more critical is the effect of MP activity on the \textit{substrate deformation}, both by varying myosin velocity and attachment/detachment dynamics.
 Most theoretical studies which focus on force transmission in clutch models where substrate rigidity is tuned, show a biphasic relationship between substrate rigidity and force.
-Experiments suggest that myosin inhibition which is supposed to reduce myosin contractility, can rather lead to an increase in force transmission for a range of substrate rigidity.
-Our model provides a direct route to verify this counterintuitive result and predict an experimentally tunable parameter range to probe the mechanosensitivity of the molecular clutch.
+This is understood in terms of a loading rate which is the speed at which forces in the clutches build when they are engaged and is directly controlled by the rigidity of the substrate~\cite{elosegui2018control}.

-Our results show the emergence of oscillations in the extension of the relative position of the actin filament in conjunction with the MPs and clutch system.
-Specifically we highlight the various states in the system dependent on the number of clutches and the myosin motor activity and show the existence of a stabilized oscillatory region concurrent with the traction peak oscillation observed in experiments.
+Experimental observations suggest that force transmission is maximised for a specific value of rigidity or loading rate.
+Inhibiting myosin would lead to a decrease in the loading rate and therefore would require a higher rigidity of the substrate to reach the optimal value.
+Thus, although myosin inhibition leads to a reduction in myosin contractility, force transmission is enhanced for a range of rigidity.
+This counterintuitive result has been shown experimentally~\cite{elosegui2016mechanical} using myosin inhibitor blebbistatin.
+Our model allows us to tune the myosin activity specifically via the myosin detachment rate and the myosin velocity, therefore providing a direct route to verify this counterintuitive result and predict an experimentally tunable parameter range to probe the mechanosensitivity of the molecular clutch.